 - See file activity for the 90 days leading up to a departure

 See Add departing employees for more information.

-Add employees to the Departing Employees application as soon as you have their departure dates, and enable alerts for all departing employees.
+Add employees to the Departing Employees list as soon as you have their departure dates, and enable alerts for all departing employees.
 If you delay, you could miss detecting unauthorized file activity.

-Watch the short video below to learn how to use the Departing Employees application.
+Watch the short video below to learn how to use the Departing Employees list.
 For more videos, visit the Code42 University.

-The Risk Exposure dashboard shows file activity from throughout your entire environment to help you catch possible data loss.
+The Risk Exposure dashboard shows file activity from throughout your entire environment to help you catch possible file exfiltration.

 See Review unusual file activity with the Risk Exposure dashboard for more information.